chango/rtreego/README.md

 A library for efficiently storing and querying spatial data in the Go programming language.

-Forked from github.com/dhconnelly/rtreego to specialize for 3 dimensions and tune for fewer memory allocations.
+Forked from github.com/patrick-higgins/rtreego to specialize for ~~3~~2 dimensions

 About